allegheny-computer-science-311-f2019/exam3/exam3.md

 In the following line of code:

-`rostopic pub /turtle1/cmd vel -r 10 geometry msgs/Twist `angular: z: 0.5``
+`rostopic pub /turtle1/cmd vel -r 10 geometry msgs/Twist 'angular: z: 0.5' `

 What is the function of the following: